asrivast28/graph-works/README.md

-This project is based on **TreeWorks** project which was implemented by Abhinav Sarje and Srinivas Aluru as part of their paper titled "A MapReduce Style Framework for Computations on Trees".
+This project is based on **TreeWorks** project which was implemented by Abhinav Sarje and Srinivas Aluru as part of their paper titled "*A MapReduce Style Framework for Computations on Trees*".

 TreeWorks implemented a generic framework for parallel computations on trees.
 Imaginatively named **GraphWorks** aims to extend the framework for, you guessed it, graphs.